 Walking is a very popular activity and is an easy way to regain your activity levels.

-- You may only be able to walk for 1-2 minutes before you need to stop – remember to start slowly and gradually increase the time you are active
+- You may only be able to walk for 1-2 minutes before you need to stop – remember to start slowly, gradually increase the time you are active and listen to your body

 - Aim to do more activity each day and try to walk for longer if you feel you can